 Apart from Bengali’s obsession with football, fish, sweets, and Durga puja, a lesser-known one is Bengali Weddings and their rituals.
 It is needless to say that Bengali weddings are a treat to the eyes.
 From the decoration to the colorful garlands, to the food menu, Bengali Weddings are one of the most extravagant celebrations that one can witness.
 Believe it or not, being a part of a Bengali wedding is a lifetime experience.

 A traditional Bengali wedding is certainly more than just a union of two souls.
 It is much more than one can imagine of any wedding ceremony and is especially characterized by extremely excited, enthusiastic friends and family members, happy faces flaunting their teeth all around, and wide smiles spreading good vibes.
 At the same time, a sad face of a mother may also be visible who is going to be parted from her daughter, but in the next moment, she could be seen dancing with other members of the family.
 All in all Bengali weddings really can be a treat to the eyes.

-Without any further ado let’s get familiar to the most popular Bengali wedding rituals that you need to know
+Without any further ado let’s get familiar with the most popular Bengali wedding rituals that you need to know

-These are a few or the most popular Bengali wedding rituals that you need to know.
+These are a few of the most popular Bengali wedding rituals that you need to know.
 However, these rituals can be categorized into three different sections namely:-

 - Pre-wedding rituals

 Let us get into some more details of these rituals for you to know better.